PedroBarros-84/Peters-Games/readme.md

-This is a Matching Pairs Game Webapp!
+# Peters Matching Pairs

-Players have one minute to flip over 15 matching pairs.
-App users can register an account to save their game points for each found pair and finished game.
-Positions and respective username and points are shown on a leaderboard for the top 10 players in the database.
-App was made with Python3, Flask/Jinja and SQLAlchemy, Postgresql database, layouts with HTML/CSS and game algorithms with Javascript.
-Responsiveness was tested for desktops, laptops, tablets and smartphones.
+### Check our app deployed -> [here](https://peters-matching-pairs.herokuapp.com)

+### Project Description
+My final project for Harvard CS50 course.
+I always loved memory games, and so decided to implement one of my favourites: The Matching Pairs!
+Players have to find all 15 pairs before the countdown ends.
+If they have an account, all found pairs and successful finished game will add points to their personal score.
+The ten highest scores appear on the leaderboard.

+### Technologies
+Python3, Flask, Jinja, SQLAlchemy, PostgreSQL, HTML5, CSS3, Javascript